GoogleChrome/web.dev/src/site/content/en/learn/images/webp/index.md

 To illustrate: rather than dig into the complex math involved in the true predictive algorithm, we'll invent a WebP-like encoding with a single prediction mode, and use it to efficiently relay a grid of numbers the way we did with the legacy formats.
-Our algorithm has a single prediction mode, which we'll call “prediction mode one:” the value of each block is the sum of the values of the blocks above it and to the left of it, starting with 1.
+Our algorithm has a single prediction mode, which we'll call "prediction mode one:" the value of each block is the sum of the values of the blocks above it and to the left of it, starting with 1.

 Now, say we're starting with the following real image data: